MaxGfeller/password-tiger/README.md

 While developing, the app can easily be run with `npm start`.

-To build executables for each platform, execute `node build.js`.
+To build executables for each platform, execute `npm run build`.
 The executables will be located in the folder `build`.

 ## Credits